 Schools will actively discourage late arrivals and will be alert to any patterns of late arrival in order to start an early discussion with the family to provide appropriate support.
-Registers start at 08:40 and close at 09:00 for morning sessions and 14:50 and close at 15:15 for afternoon sessions (no more than 1⁄2 hour after they are open or the length of the form time where registration happens).
-It is the expectation that all pupils will arrive in time for morning and afternoon registration.
-If a pupil arrives after registers open but before they close, they will be marked as 'late arrival before registers close' (L) If a pupil arrives after registers close, they will be marked as 'unauthorised absence' (U) or another more appropriate attendance code.
+Registers start at 08:40 and close at 09:20 for morning sessions (no more than 1⁄2 hour after they are open or the length of the form time where registration happens).
+It is the expectation that all pupils will arrive in time for morning registration.
+If a pupil arrives after registers open but before they close, they will be marked as 'late arrival before registers close' (L).
+If a pupil arrives after registers close, they will be marked as 'unauthorised absence' (U) or another more appropriate attendance code.